Updated November 20th, 2022 by Travel the Greek Way

 Lambros Restaurant in Vouliagmeni

 Lambros is a historical restaurant, operating since 1889, and a famous fish restaurant in Athens.
-Set right across the Vouliagmeni Lake, is fortunate to have all of Vouliagmeni bay in front of its tables.
+Set right across the Vouliagmeni Lake, is fortunate to have all of Vouliagmeni Bay in front of its tables.

 The legendary dishes of Lambros are the mussel pilaf, with raisins, pine nuts, and dill, while the marinated anchovies, the crayfish, and also the saganaki with shrimp are excellent choices.

-Average Cost: 40-60 euros per person
+Average Cost: €40-60 per person

 Location: Poseidonos Avenue 20, Vouliagmeni 166 71 Greece